Truth's Triumph

-Truth's triumph : or, A witness to the two witnesses from that unfolded parable of Our Lord and Saviour, Jesus Christ, the High and mighty God : Matthew, chap.
-13, verse 30 to 42 was a book written by Thomas Tomkinson in 1676 as a compendium of the Muggletonian faith and to combat popular misconceptions about it.
-Professor Lamont describes it as Tomkinson's "own greatest contribution".
+Truth's triumph: or, A witness to the two witnesses from that unfolded parable of Our Lord and Saviour, Jesus Christ, the High and mighty God: Matthew, chap.
+13, verse 30 to 42 is a 1676 theological book by Thomas Tomkinson, written as a defence and explanation of the Muggletonian faith.
+It addresses common misconceptions about the sect and expands on its core beliefs.
+Historian William M. Lamont has described the work as Tomkinson's "own greatest contribution" to Muggletonian theology.

 Introduction

-Thomas Tomkinson says he will discuss the fundamentals of the faith under eight heads.
+Tomkinson says he will discuss the fundamentals of the faith under eight heads.